imixs/imixs-workflow/src/site/markdown/engine/modelservice.md

 will find a model version 1.0.7

-If no modelversion is provided by a workitem but the $worklfowgroup matches a model the model version will be taken from the latest version of the corresponding group.
+If no modelversion is provided by a workitem but the $workflowgroup matches a model the model version will be taken from the latest version of the corresponding group.